-Student Financial Aid (SFA)
+Student Financial Aid Scholarships (SFAS)

-Financial aid consisting of scholarships, grants, loans and part-time student employment, is designed to supplement a student's own resources.
+Financial aid consisting of scholarships, grants, loans, and part-time student employment is designed to supplement a student's own resources.
 Student financial aid may be available for an entire academic year or for part of the year.

-Per federal and state regulations, primary considerations in selecting aid recipients are financial need, U.S. citizenship or eligible non-citizenship status, and the potential to succeed in an academic program at Tri-C. Some types of financial aid are based on criteria other than financial need.
+Per federal and state regulations, primary considerations in selecting financial aid recipients are based on financial need, U.S. citizenship or eligible non-citizenship status, and the potential to succeed in an academic program at Tri-C. Some types of financial aid are based on criteria other than financial need.